 UC Online’s BS in Health Sciences – Pre-Occupational Therapy degree will equip you with the knowledge and skills to advance in your career, both in and out of the occupational therapy field.
 Most graduates apply to and are accepted into advanced level occupational therapy programs, but some have used their bachelor’s degree to transition into a new position or remain competitive in their current positions.

-Occupational therapy graduate program admission requirements differ among institutions, so students should review prerequisite courses relevant to graduate programs of interest and work with their advisor to reach their goals.
-Due to the competitive nature of admissions to most OT graduate programs, completion of this degree does not guarantee acceptance to an occupational therapy program.
+Occupational therapy graduate degree program admission requirements differ among institutions, but our curriculum meets most prerequisite requirements.
+Due to the competitive nature of admissions to most occupational therapy schools’ graduate programs, completion of this degree does not guarantee acceptance to an occupational therapy program.

 There is an 18% projected job growth over the next 10 years for occupational therapy.